Weighted Conformal P-values¶

 | Forest (Base) | 0.24s | Good for non-linear | Standard scenarios |

-| Forest + Bagging(50) | 6.4s | Perfect detection | Extreme imbalance, premium quality |
+| Forest + Bagging(50) | 6.4s | Best in this benchmark | Extreme imbalance, quality focus |

 Recommendation: Use forest_weight_estimator + BootstrapBaggedWeightEstimator when: